remix-run/remix/docs/tutorials/jokes.md

 As we work through the rest of the tutorial, you may want to check the class names in those CSS files so you can take full advantage of that CSS.

+One quick note about CSS.
+A lot of you folks may be used to using runtime libraries for CSS (like [Styled-Components](https://www.styled-components.com/)).
+While you can use those with Remix, we'd like to encourage you to look into more traditional approaches to CSS.
+Many of the problems that led to the creation of these styling solutions aren't really problems in Remix, so you can often go with a simpler styling approach.

+That said, many Remix users are very happy with [Tailwind](https://tailwindcss.com/) and we recommend this approach.
+Basically, if it can give you a URL (or a CSS file which you can import to get a URL), then it's a generally a good approach because Remix can then leverage the browser platform for caching and loading/unloading.

 ## Database

 Most real-world applications require some form of data persistence.
 In our case, we want to save our jokes to a database so people can laugh at our hilarity and even submit their own (coming soon in the authentication section!).

-You can use any persistence solution you like with Remix, Firebase, Supabase, Airtable, Hasura, Google Spreadsheets, FaunaDB, a custom PostgreSQL, or even your backend team's REST/GraphQL APIs.
+You can use any persistence solution you like with Remix; [Firebase](https://firebase.google.com/), [Supabase](https://supabase.com/), [Airtable](https://www.airtable.com/), [Hasura](https://hasura.io/), [Google Spreadsheets](https://www.google.com/sheets/about/), [Fauna](https://fauna.com/features), a custom [PostgreSQL](https://www.postgresql.org/), or even your backend team's REST/GraphQL APIs.
 Seriously.
 Whatever you want.

 ### Set up Prisma

+<docs-info>The prisma team has built [a VSCode extension](https://marketplace.visualstudio.com/items?itemName=Prisma.prisma) you might find quite helpful when working on the prisma schema.</docs-info>

 In this tutorial we're going to use our own [SQLite](https://sqlite.org/index.html) database.
-Effectively, it's a database that lives in a file on your computer.
-It's surprisingly capable.
-And what makes it better is that it's supported by [Prisma](https://www.prisma.io/), our favorite database ORM.
+Essentially, it's a database that lives in a file on your computer, is surprisingly capable, and best of all it's supported by [Prisma](https://www.prisma.io), our favorite database ORM!
 It's a great place to start if you're not sure what database to use.

-We're going to use two packages for this, `prisma` which we use during development to interact with our database and schema, and `@prisma/client` which we use during runtime to make queries from our application code.
+There are two packages that we need to get started:

+- `prisma` for interact with our database and schema during development
+- `@prisma/client` for making queries to our database during runtime.

-💿 Install prisma:
+💿 Install the prisma packages:

 ```sh
 npm install --save-dev prisma